RileyK19/MobileGuessr/README.md

 - Includes timer, high score, images from around the world, and more

-- Used Apple MapKit and Google Static StreetView, created with SwiftUI
+- Powered by Apple MapKit and Google Static StreetView, created with SwiftUI

 ## Backend Documentation